lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 </blockquote>

 Is there anything wrong here?
 If you are careful, you might find a few mistakes.
-But, someone sent you this with good intentions.
+But someone sent you this with good intentions.
 Honestly, I am happy someone other than my parents (ok, the sender was not one of my parents) give a damn about when I put my head on pillow.
 And this message has no side effects and isn't really wrong, isn't it?